ErastoRuuuuuush/CS446-Awake/README.md

 | Richella Li | j2333li  | [richellali](https://github.com/richellali)            |
 | Yixing Gu   | y232gu   | [Roger-Gu](https://github.com/Roger-Gu)                |

-We implemented and testes the project in Emulator: Pixel 5 API 32 (Please set large storage and RAM when run the game).

 All assets used in this project have legitimate license agreement.
 Sources list: